GeirSmestad/VolViz/README.md

 The front-end is written in Windows Forms, until I come to my senses.
 (Likely never - WinForms is excellent for prototyping lightweight Windows GUI applications, sorry to say).

+Direct3D code based on the SharpDX samples of https://github.com/sharpdx/SharpDX-Samples.

 ## To do:

 * Histogram in TF editor